giacomobignardi/h2_BMRQ/README.md

 Supporting Information Files names are adapted to manuscript

-- SFILE1 = 01_SFILE05 (univariate CTD                    - Fig. 1 and Supplementary Fig. 5)
+- supplementary_data_1.csv: estimates for the BMRQ total score twin model depicted in Fig. 1 and Supplementary Fig. 3.
-- SFILE2 = 03_SFILE06 (trivariate sequential             - Fig. 3 and Supplementary Fig. 6)
+- supplementary_data_2.csv: estimates for the Cholesky decomposition of SMDT, BAS-RR, and BMRQ total scores, depicted in Fig. 2 and Supplementary Fig. 5.
-- SFILE3 = 05_SFILE07 (distinct factor solution          - Fig. 4 and Supplementary Fig. 7)
+- supplementary_data_3.xls:  observed correlation matrix across the eight phenotypes stratified across zygosity and twin order, as well as pairwise sample sizes for complete observations.
-- SFILE4 = 05_SFILE08 (common genetic factor solution    - Supplementary Fig. 8)
+- supplementary_data_4.xls: estimates for the distinct factor, shared-genetic, and shared-environmental solutions for the BMRQ facets scores, depicted in Fig. 4 and Supplementary Fig. 6-8.

 ## License